everything

 A group of surveyed experts agree, now is the time for *Fresh Looks.

-Forged with the same precision one uses in building a LEGO®, quick and with reckless abandon.
-His engine purrs to a low hum of facetiousness, driven by a need to see ‘cool shit’ in the world.
-This trash-man churns on a diet of dark chocolate and fresh pasta.
-He is but a humble hand to the mystic arts of commercial-graphic-visual-communication™.
+Forged with the precision of building LEGO®, quick and with reckless abandon.
+His engine purrs at a low hum of facetiousness, driven by a need to see ‘cool-shit’ in the world.
+Humble-hand to Commercial-Graphic-Visual-Communication™.

 Project